-Important Note: ALL CLASSES will be delivered ONLINE this Fall Semester.
+Important Note: ALL CLASSES will be delivered ONLINE this Spring Semester.

 Classes that are listed in the schedule as "Flexible" are still ONLINE classes.
 They simply do not have a single set meeting time (asynchronous).
 All "Flexible" classes have varying meeting times that will be specified by your instructor.